 From all above costs, we can easily get the 80mm x 80mm thermal paper price:

+If the paper rolls are printed with artwork, we have to consider the printing cost as well.
 The thermal paper manufacturing business is small, but it is not easy, and you should not try to enter into the thermal paper manufacturing business by yourself.
 Instead, import the products from a dependable supplier (like our company, Panda Paper Roll).
 It will save you much cost and time and will help you avoid more obstacles than you can possibly imagine.
-If you want to know more about thermal paper roll prices or have any other questions, freely email us: firstname.lastname@example.org.
+If you want to know more about thermal paper roll prices or have any other questions, freely email us: email@example.com.
 We look forward to sharing more information with you.